 The desire for a Caliphate has been an aspiration for some Muslims going right back into history.

-Two recognised dynasties of (Sunni) Caliphs followed the first four ‘rightly guided’ (rashidun) Caliphs (the four Caliphs recognised by both Sunnis and Shi’a): the Umayyads and Abbasids.
+Two recognised dynasties of (Sunni) Caliphs followed the first four ‘rightly guided’ (rashidun) Caliphs: the Umayyads and Abbasids.
 Their rule came to an end with the capture of Baghdad by the Mongols in 1258.

 From that time on, a number of Muslim dynasties claimed the title ‘Caliph’, the final one being the Ottoman Sultans in Turkey.
 Before the title was finally abolished in 1924 following the Turkish defeat in the First World War and its shift to a secular presidency, Islamic revivalism had already begun.
 So by the time the title was abolished, the Caliphate had re-acquired a kind of trans-national communal leadership standing that it had not enjoyed since its earliest years.
 The abolition of the post therefore left a gap in Sunni Muslim leadership at exactly the moment when revivalism was beginning to gather pace.

 all Muslims under

 Very few polls have asked Muslim populations about their desire for a Caliphate specifically.
 Those that have been conducted indicate substantial support for the concept, even if there is less support for groups such as IS which claim to be creating one.
 A Gallup poll of Muslims in Egypt, Morocco, Pakistan, and Indonesia conducted in 2006 found that 65% of those surveyed wanted to unify all Muslims under a Caliphate.
 A poll of British Muslim students by The Daily Telegraph in 2008 found 33% of respondents desired a Caliphate.